Blazing Hot Wok

 In a large bowl, combine the sugar and cornstarch.
 Mix until all the clumps disappear.

 Add the berries and lemon juice.
 Toss well to combine.
 Fill a 9 inch pie crust with the berries and dot with the butter.
 Cover with the second crust and make a small slit in the middle for steam.
 Brush the crust with the milk or cream.
 Bake at 400º for 15 minutes.
 Reduce the heat to 350º and continue to bake until golden brown (anywhere from 30 to 45 minutes).
 Make sure to put a baking sheet underneath the pie as it bakes in case it leaks.
-Allow the pie to cool completely before slicing, otherwise the filling will be runny.
+Allow the pie to cool completely before slicing, otherwise the filling may not be completely set.

 Pie Crust

-• 2 cups all purpose flour
+• 9 oz (2 cups) all purpose flour

-• ½ tsp salt
+• 1 tsp kosher salt

-• 2/3 cups cold butter
+• 5-1/4 oz (2/3 cup) cold butter

-• 6-7 tbs water
+• 6-7 tbs cold water

 Stir together the flour and the salt.
 Cut the butter into the flour until it resembles small peas.
 This is easiest/fastest with a food processor.
 Just give it a few pulses.
 Sprinkle in 1 tbs water at a time until dough comes together, pulsing between each addition.
 If you’re doing it by hand, knead a little between each addition.
 Chill in the fridge for at least 30 minutes before rolling out into two crusts.